April 30 @ 6:15 pm – 7:45 pm

 About the Presenter:

 Alexandra (Ali) Skeet is a Learning and Connection Associate at The Sinneave Family Foundation.
-She delivers the Information and Navigation service where she has the pleasure to meet with Autistic and neurodivergent individuals one-on-one to provide consistent, person-centred information, and navigate individuals to Sinneave programs and services and/or community-based resources.
+She delivers the Information and Navigation service where she has the pleasure to meet with Autistic and neurodivergent individuals one-on-one to provide consistent, person-centred information, and navigate individuals to Sinneave programs and services and community-based resources.
+Ali has more than a decade of experience in the mental health field and has a passion for person-centred care and intersectional inclusivity.

 If you have questions, please reach out to info@sinneavefoundation.org or call 403 210-5000.
 We’re here to help.